Skip to content

 Parameter Type Description

-docId string Document identifier
+docId string Document identifier (must correspond to the _id field in Marqo)

 title string Product title